plausible/analytics/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes

 Please describe the changes made in the pull request here.

-Below you'll find a checklist, please make sure to fill out each section.
+Below you'll find a checklist.
+For each item on the list, check one option and delete the other.

 ### Tests
 - [ ] Automated tests have been added